ZaidHanania/Car-Gallery/README.md

 - Added functionality to click on picture and view in carousel
 - Added auto rotate for the carousel

-## Problems encountered (mostly due to lack of time)
-- The css for the header and footer
-- Checking if image url is broken
-- Throttling the price filter

 ## To Do Next
 - Fix header css
 - Add footer